08Aristodemus24/project-alexander/readme.md

 ## Writing accordion component
 **To do:**
-1. on expansion of item remove teh project-id or fade it also
+1. <s>on expansion of item remove teh project-id or fade it also</s>
+2. fade project-title, and project-description also with link fork and star icons

 **Problems and solutions:**
 1. because you are selecting right away .accordion-item you never get project-link to be selected